c0c0n3/kitt4sme/arch/catalogue/README.md

 * [AI for Quality Inspection Systems][aiqus].
 AI with data augmentation for continuous evaluation, fine tunning and re-configuration of quality control.
 Developed by R2M.
-* Vision for Quality Excellence.
+* [Vision for Quality Excellence][viqe].
 Deep learning image processing by Rovimatica to inspect and evaluate the quality of manufacturing parts.
 * [Shop Floor Anomaly Detection System][anomaly].
 Ginkgo's machine learning solution for real-time welding point anomaly detection